WindyLab/VAC/README.md

 The robot uses a Jetson Xavier NX with JetPack 5.1.3.

 #### Setup the Environment
-To setup the offline python environment for model training and offline running.
+To setup the offline python environment for model training and offline running:

 ```bash
 conda env create -f environment.yaml